TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaAFreeIntroduction.md

      - North America: arn:aws:lambda:us-east-1:007315488252:function:IntelGeek
      - Account Linking: Do you allow users to create an account or link to an existing account with you?
 No
    - Under Test
-     - Write under "Service Simulator" utterance ""
+     - Write under "Service Simulator" utterance "Give me an Intel fact" and select "Ask Intel Geek"